sarthakmehta10/Hometasks/README.md

 To run the files follow below steps:
 - Install node js with npm module
 - Install dependencies from package.json
-- use command "node *filename*" in command prompt
+- use command "node *apprunner.js*" in command prompt